A young girl smiling while interacting with a science exhibit, featuring a transparent cylinder with fog inside.

 Gold Coast Railroad Museum

-Tracy Snyder Molina: With over 40 historic trains (some of which are available for rides on weekends) and interactive displays, both kids and adults will find plenty to explore .
+Tracy Snyder Molina said: With over 40 historic trains (some of which are available for rides on weekends) and interactive displays, both kids and adults will find plenty to explore .
 One of the highlights is the Ferdinand Magellan, the majestic presidential rail car that once served President Franklin D. Roosevelt and is now listed as a National Historic Landmark.
 There's also a model train room and train tables that will entertain all the Thomas the Train lovers in your family.
 During the holiday season they offer a magical Polar Express Train Ride.
 Get tickets here.

 Cost: $8 adults/$6 children (2-12)